ropensci/rcites/README.md

-‘citesr’: R client for the CITES species+ API
+‘citesr’: R client for the CITES Speciesplus API
 =============================================

-An R package to access the CITES Species+ database.
-Reference: UNEP (2017).
-The Species+ Website.
-Nairobi, Kenya.
-Compiled by UNEP-WCMC, Cambridge, UK.
-Available at: www.speciesplus.net. \[Accessed 11/03/2018\].
+An R package to access the CITES Speciesplus database (https://speciesplus.net/)

 Current Status
 --------------